 - Houston to Turks and Caicos for 10,062 miles each way

 No matter how you spin it, you can normally find flights on most Southwest routes between the U.S. and the Caribbean for around 10,000 miles or less each way.
-If Southwest does resume its regular flight operations in 2021, the airline's Latin American destinations include the following.
+Southwest's Latin American destinations include the following.

 - Puerto Vallarta, Mexico